Federal Operating Permits

 Evaluation fee (due after Title V permit has been issued):

 - Pursuant to District Rule 308 (Title V: Federal Operating Permit Fees), Section 3.3, every applicant who files a Title V application shall in addition to the submittal fees, pay an evaluation fee as set forth in Rule 301 Table 1 Title V Fees for every MBARD staff hour necessary to complete the Title V evaluation pursuant to Rule 218.
 This evaluation fee shall be due and payable 30 days after a statement is issued by MBARD.

 Every applicant for a Synthetic Minor Operating Permit shall pay a filing fee, an evaluation fee as set forth in Rule 301 Table 1 (Rule 300, Part 3: Permit Fees) and a public notification fee as set forth in Rule 301 Table 1, Schedule 7.

 The applicant must use MBARD permit application forms.
 Please see Rule 218, Section 3.1 for the elements required for a complete permit application.

-Title V Application FormsTitle V Application InstructionsForm A Stationary Source SummaryForm B Total Stationary Source EmissionsForm C Combustion Emission UnitForm D Coating Solvent Emission UnitForm E Organic Liquid StorageForm F General Emissions UnitForm G Emissions Control UnitForm H Exempt EquipmentForm I Compliance PlanForm J Compliance Plan CertificationForm K Certification ReportForm L Deviation ReportForm M Certification StatementForm N Permit ShieldForm 400 - General Application Fee Determination Sheet
+Title V Application FormsTitle V Application InstructionsForm A Stationary Source SummaryForm B Total Stationary Source EmissionsForm C Combustion Emission UnitForm D Coating Solvent Emission UnitForm E Organic Liquid StorageForm F General Emissions UnitForm G Emissions Control UnitForm H Exempt EquipmentForm I Compliance PlanForm J Compliance Plan CertificationForm K Certification ReportForm L Deviation ReportForm M Certification StatementForm N Permit ShieldForm 400 - Fee Determination Sheet